Inside: Everything you need to know about Family Mart Japan Food & Snacks in this Japanese Convenience Store.

 Their (FREE) public restrooms are clean, the shop assistants are always helpful, and there’s nearly always an ATM machine that takes your travel money card.

-But the best thing of all is the Konbini FOOD.
+But the best thing of all is the Japanese Konbini FOOD (and the huge selection of the best candies from Japan!).

 You’ll never run of out Japanese food options at Family Mart store for breakfast, lunch, dinner or anytime hungry tummies are grumbling.